mostafatouny/awesome-theoretical-computer-science/README.md

 - [Computational Complexity](https://www.youtube.com/channel/UCzBw287tly0c2lE6a-9XymA) - Collection of workshops.
 - [Chi-Ning Chou.
 What is Computation?
 From Turing Machines to Black Holes and Neurons](https://www.youtube.com/playlist?list=PLUxf7X3NCfHNqOFlnnX9nSTENSzZoOLVp) (see also [main website](https://cnchou.github.io/mini-course/)) - Accessible mini-course that introduces high-level stories of TCS and its intersections with other fields.
 ## Magazines, News, and Monographs<a name=live_content_magazines_news_and_monographs></a>
-- [EATCS Bulletin](https://eatcs.org/index.php/on-line-issues) - Surveys, tutorials, conferences reports, events, open problems and solutions, PhD Theses, and entertaining contributions
+- [EATCS Bulletin](https://eatcs.org/index.php/on-line-issues) - Surveys, tutorials, conferences reports, events, open problems and solutions, PhD Theses, and entertaining contributions.
 - [SIGACT News](https://dl.acm.org/loi/sigact) - ACM's official theoretical computer science news feed.
 - [Foundations and Trends in Theoretical Computer Science](https://www.nowpublishers.com/TCS) - It provides monographs written by leaders that give tutorial coverage of subjects, research retrospectives as well as survey papers that offer state-of-the-art reviews fall within the scope of the journal.
+- [Quanta Magazine](https://www.quantamagazine.org/tag/computational-complexity) - Features breakthroughs in the field, written in an accessible style for non-experts.
 ## Blogs Aggregators<a name=live_content_blogs_aggregators></a>
 - [Theory of Computing Blog Aggregator](https://cstheory-feed.org/) - A blog Aggregator for all blogs related to TCS.
 ## Jobs<a name=live_content_jobs></a>